blacktop/ipsw-diffs/18_2_22C5131e__vs_18_2_22C5142a/DYLIBS/Stickers.md

 + "distributionRestrictions_ObjC"
 + "initWithLocaleIdentifier:"
 + "setLocale:"
 - "There was a problem loading the database.
-Please file a radar and attach the database located at %!s(MISSING)."
+Please file a radar and attach the database located at %s."
-- "There was a problem setting aside the database. %!s(MISSING)"
+- "There was a problem setting aside the database. %s"
 - "moveItemAtPath:toPath:error:"
 - "stickers-unreadable-"
 - "stringFromDate:"